kristinemlarson/gnssIR_python/README.md

 * gfzrnx is only required if you plan to use the RINEX 3 option.  http://dx.doi.org/10.5880/GFZ.1.1.2016.002

-# Making SNR files from RINEX
+# Making SNR files from RINEX files

 The python driver is called rinex2snr.py.